tonyno92/Iliad-Mastery/README.md

 ## Todo Improvement!!

-Since in the app we have only one API call, one business model (Country) and only one model in the data layer (CountryDto)and that such demo has only one illustrative purpose, I avoided using a repository between the domain level and the data level.
+- Since in the app we have only one API call, one business model (Country) and only one model in the data layer (CountryDto)and that such demo has only one illustrative purpose, I avoided using a repository between the domain level and the data level.

-If there were some upgrades it would have been better to add an Interfacia Repository in the domain so that it could be used by a use-case\interactor
+  If there were some upgrades it would have been better to add an Interface Repository in the domain so that it could be used by a use-case\interactor